eddieantonio/cmput296/lab-3.md

  - Learn how to create a TCP connection on the command line
  - Use the TCP connection backwards engineer an HTTP request
- - Create our own HTTP requests
+ - Create our own HTTP request using a text editor

 Materials
 =========